marceldegraaf/marceldegraaf.github.io/_posts/2016-02-14-elixir-phoenix-continuous-integration-gitlab-ci.md

 ---
 layout: post
-title: Elixir and Phoenix: continuous integration on Gitlab CI
+title: "Elixir and Phoenix: continuous integration on Gitlab CI"
 ---

 Recently I was introduced to [Elixir](http://elixir-lang.org/) and [Phoenix](http://www.phoenixframework.org/) (thanks [@smeevil](https://twitter.com/smeevil)) and I've been playing around with that for the last few days.
 The functional programming takes some getting used to, but the quality of the tools and documentation are astounding and it's lots of fun to write a web application with Phoenix.